cwntr/go-dex-client/README.md

 In order to setup all mandatory components on your VM, have a look [infrastructure.md](infrastructure/infrastructure.md) which is a step by step installation guide.

 ## Run the client
-Once the mandatory components are installed, you can head over to [bot.md](infrastructure/bot.md) and get the client running.
+Once the mandatory components are installed, you can head over to [DexAPI Client installation.md](infrastructure/bot.md) and get the client running.
+It has basic functionality to list, place and cancel orders.
-This client will only connect to the API and make sure the infrastructure is set up correctly, no orders will be placed.

 ## Create stub via protoc (if not up-to-date)
 Use the following link to install the prerequisites ([**https://grpc.io/docs/quickstart/go/**](https://grpc.io/docs/quickstart/go/)):